-After running registration function scale_and_register_data()
+After running the registration function register()

-as shown in the registering data article, users can summarise and visualise the results as illustrated in the figure below.
+data article, users can summarise and visualise the results as

-Get summary from registration results
+Getting a summary from registration results

-The total number of registered and non-registered genes can be obtained by running function summary_model_comparison()
+The total number of registered and non-registered genes can be

-with registration_results$model_comparison_df
+with registration_results

-as an input.
+object as an input.

-returns a list which contains three different objects:
+returns a list

 -

-contains result summaries of the registration results, -
+is a data frame containing the summary of the registration results, -

 registered_genes